appsec-sean/security_trm.js/README.md

 ##### How much compute power does it take to meet the criteria? #####
 On a typical laptop or smartphone, it generally takes under a second to create a token even when the criteria is "first 16 bits equal to zero".
-You can use this is a baseline and tweak as necessary.
+You can use this as a baseline and tweak as necessary.
 #####